 ABS master smith Murray Carter will cover the essential skills and attitude it takes to earn a living making knives.
 The class will be taken directly from Murray’s upcoming book "How to Make a Living Making Knives.”

 ABS master smith Ron Newton will outline keyhole handles made with both simple tools and complex machinery, including basic wood keyhole handles and non-forgiving handle materials such as carbon fiber, stag and ivory.

 Photographer Caleb Royer will show you how to photograph knives with a phone.
 You will learn the best camera app to use and the best lighting for your photos, plus how to angle the knife properly.
 You will learn how to pick the best background and how to get the highest quality images with your smartphone.

 What happens when a knife gets dull?
 How do you know when to sharpen it?
-Bring your own knife or borrow a demo model and learn the progression of shaping a bevel, sharpening and edge maintenance from BLADE® field editor Dexter Ewing.
+Bring your own knife or borrow a demo model and learn the progression of shaping a bevel, sharpening and edge maintenance with Work Sharp.
 You will get hands-on practice and experience sharpening your blade using a variety of sharpeners and abrasives, from whetstones to belts.